 - Day 3: e-Mail an educational newsletter.

-- Day 4: A follow-up call is made to gauge interest/set appointment (use a 2/4 call strategy).
+- Day 4: A follow-up call is made to gauge interest/set appointments (use a 2/4 call strategy).

 - Day 10: e-Mail an introductory letter.

-- Day 10: Mail postcard with a special offer.
+- Day 10: Mail a postcard with a special offer.